The issues: Cyber Bullying, Sexting, Social Media, Internet Predators

 Scene 1: In the opening scene we meet six characters in their online environment.
 Amber is chatting with a stranger, “Captain Jack”.
 Daniel is blogging and Matt is sending a text message while Josh and Sarah meet in a chat room.

 Scene 3: Two weeks later, without Amber’s knowledge Sarah begins to date Josh.
-Amber suspects that there is something going on with Josh and Sarah, and she shares her angry feelings online with the mysterious “Captain Jack”.
+Amber suspects that there is something going on with Josh and Sarah, and she shares her feelings online with the mysterious “Captain Jack”.
 We learn that “Captain Jack’s” real name is James and he encourages Amber to get revenge.

 Scene 5: Amber creates a fake screen name to disguise her identity and sends Josh a hateful e-mail about Sarah, including a picture of a naked woman with Sarah’s face photoshopped onto it.
 Not realizing that Matt is involved, Josh and Sarah tell him about the e-mails.
 Matt slyly suggests that Daniel is behind it.
 Josh and Sarah leave to confront Daniel while Matt and Amber enjoy their success.

 Scene 6: Josh creates a fake screen name.
 He finds Daniel online and threatens him for messing with his girl.
-Daniel denies it, which angers Josh all the more.
+Daniel denies it which angers Josh all the more.
 Josh tells Sarah that he will persuade all of his friends to send Daniel hundreds of harassing text messages.

 Scene 7: James and Amber are chatting online again.
 Amber shares with James the anti-Sarah website that Matt created.
 Daniel is frustrated, and we learn of steps he is beginning to take to combat cyber bullies.
 Matt shares with Josh and Sarah the anti-Sarah website, but he claims he does not know who created the site.
 To get even, Matt suggests he and Josh shoot a video of Daniel in the locker room and post it on Youtube.

 Scene 8: In Daniel’s blog we learn more ways to deal with cyber bullies.
-Matt and Daniel chat online and Matt reveals that he is behind all the things that have been happening to Daniel and that he won’t stop until Daniel makes a fool of himself in the cafeteria, making him winner of the contest.
+Matt and Daniel chat online and Matt reveals that he is behind all the things that have been happening to him and he won’t stop until Daniel makes a fool of himself in the cafeteria, making him winner of the contest.
 Amber and James are chatting on the computer; James states how he could be Amber’s best friend – which freaks her out.

 Scene 12: Days pass and there are multiple confrontations with many accusations and misunderstandings.
 Due to the severity of Josh and Sarah’s retaliation, they receive severe punishment.
 Amber and Matt appear the victims but are still rebuked for their decisions.
-In addition, Matt learns that his preferred college denied his application because of the contents of his social media profiles.
+In addition, Matt learns that his preferred college denied his application because of the contents of his myspace.
 Amber and Sarah begin to restore their friendship and they all agree that communication is better left offline.